 A total of 30 subjects took part in the experiment.
-Figure 1 shows the combined heatmap of all subjects (left image) and the breakdown of the map with numbered rooms (right image).
+Figure 2 shows the combined heatmap of all subjects.
 The result shows an interesting trend where subjects were more likely to traverse the outer edge of the map, which influenced which doorways were likely to be used.

-Figure 1.
+Figure 2.
 Heatmap and Room Numbers.

 This demonstrates that roaming is very strategic, and subjects increase their likelihood of finding a coin by increasing their viewing coverage.
 It also highlights that roaming routes are funnelled via doorways, and it is likely that subjects' navigation decision-making was primarily limited to the space between doorways.
-The experiment confirmed initial results, which showed that human players had preferred routes through the map [1].
+The experiment confirmed initial results, which showed that human players had preferred routes through the map [3].
 While this is not surprising as subjects need to use the doorways to traverse the environment, as the map resembles a typical office, it indicates the importance of map design and the strategic value of funnel points.
 Even in open world maps, generally there are points of interest, with routes, such as roads, leading directly to these areas.
+There is some heat in the centre of the foyer, this was caused by coins appearing in random locations including the middle of the foyer.
+This is evident by observing the heat patterns around the foyer doorways, which show a significant change in direction from the initial roaming path towards the location of the coin, indicating that as subjects are entering the foyer, they spot a coin, and then readjust pathing to collect it.

 As roaming is strategic, map coverage is therefore an important objective.
-Figure 2 shows an example of the amount of map uncovered by a randomly selected subject.
+Figure 3 shows an example of the amount of map uncovered by a randomly selected subject.
 It shows that at the end of the experiment >95% of the map has been revealed, with a small area in the corner of room 4, which was not uncovered.

-Figure 2.
+Figure 3.
 Map Coverage.